-This novel of Grecsó resonates with the heavy and magical tone of Central Europe, taking it's reader through all of the twentieth-century Carpathian Basin from Romania and Transylvania through Hungary and to the Alps of Austria.
-Starting from the servant-world of the Hungarian countryside of the thirties and showing the working-class milieu of Budapest in the fifties, we even reach our contemporary times of ruin pubs and next-generation hipsters.
+This novel resonates with the heavy and magickal tone of Central Europe, taking its reader through all of the twentieth-century Carpathian Basin from Romania and Transylvania through Hungary and to the Alps of Austria.
+Starting from the servant-world of the Hungarian countryside of the thirties and showing the working-class milieu of Budapest in the fifties, we arrive in our own time, a present of woebegone pubs, next-generation hipsters, and uninteresting or exciting life occurrences... which could very well be ours.